-Now to our weekly summary of offences and incidents affecting your community, covering the period 4th to 10th April:
+Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 5th to 11th June:

 Please be aware that these reports do not contain all details of all reported crime.
 We do not publish details of domestic related offences or anything which may put a person at risk if information regarding the crime was made public.